Emzzie/emzzie.github.io/_posts/THM_Walkthrough/Privilege Escalation/2024-10-09-THM_Linux_Privilege_Escalation.md

 **Q: Find and use the appropriate kernel exploit to gain root privileges on the target system**

 Let's start with the "find" part.
 If you run `uname -a` you get the same kernel as in the previous task, and you can therefore use **CVE-2015-1328**.
-If you want to understand the code have a look at the CVE-2015-1328 Deep Dive post where I explore it in more detail.
+If you want to understand this CVE a little better stay tuned for the planned CVE-2015-1328 Deep Dive post where I explore it in more detail.

 >**Short summary of CVE-2015-1328**
  In essence the exploit code creates a malicious lib entry to the `ld.so.preload` file.
 It is a file containing a list of ELF shared objects to be loaded before any program, so it essentially causes the specified libraries to be preloaded for all programs executed on the system[^1].
-By adding a library to ld.so.preload that opens a root shell, the exploit ensures that this library is executed first, granting the attacker a root shell before any other program can run.
+By adding a malicious library to ld.so.preload that opens a root shell, the exploit ensures that this library is executed first, granting the attacker a root shell before any other program can run.
 The ld.so.preload file is only writable as root, this is where the core of the exploit comes in.
 The exploit abuses a vulnerability in using _user namespaces_ in combination with _overlayfs_ to bypass these restrictions.

 From what you can see, "all" that happens when you run the exploit is that a root shell is loaded before all other programs, which should not cause any harm to the operating system.
 So let's use it!